VA Disability Ratings of the Genitourinary System

 - An in-service event, injury, or illness

-- A medical nexus opinion linking the current, diagnosed genitourinary condition to the in-service event
+- A medical nexus opinion linking the current, diagnosed condition to the in-service event, injury, or illness

 After reviewing your claims file and the evidence you submitted, VA will make a decision on your claim.
 If VA concedes service connection for your genitourinary condition, it will then assign a disability rating based on severity.